 Qualifying for a personal loan while self-employed could also present some challenges.
 Self-employed individuals may have a need for a personal loan, but may find it difficult to produce traditional documentation, like W-2s or pay stubs, used to verify income.
-But, there may be options to fit your loan needs after all.
+But, that doesn’t necessarily mean you’re out of luck.
+Here’s a look at some ways to get a personal loan when you’re self-employed.

 How to Get a Personal Loan if You’re Self-Employed

-A brief personal loan explanation — a personal loan is a type of installment loan that can be used for nearly any personal expense, including home improvements, a work sabbatical, or consolidating your credit card debt.
+A personal loan is a type of installment loan that can be used for nearly any personal expense, including home improvements, a work sabbatical, or consolidating your credit card debt.
 If you’re considering making a big purchase, like buying an engagement ring, a personal loan can be an alternative to using a credit card, if you don’t have the means to pay the balance off right away.

 Personal loans are typically unsecured, meaning a lender won’t require collateral.
-Though they can also be secured, usually by the asset purchased with the loan.
-Unsecured loans are usually approved based on the financial standing of the borrower, and typically include their credit history and current income.
+However, they can also be secured, usually by the asset purchased with the loan.
+Unsecured loans are usually approved based on the financial standing of the borrower.

 Self-Employed Loan Requirements

-Loan requirements for self-employed individuals will be similar to the typical loan requirements as determined by the lender.
+Loan requirements for self-employed individuals will be similar to the typical loan requirements for any borrower as determined by the lender.
 In addition to evaluating factors like the applicant’s credit score, many lenders will require proof of income.

 Recommended: Typical Personal Loan Requirements Needed for Approval